MrMasterMiltank/Purdue-Pollster/README.md

 # Purdue-Pollster
-Purdue Pollster Bot for Pokemon Go Raid Management on Discord
+Purdue Pollster Bot for Crowd-Sourced Pokemon Go Raid Management on Discord

 **This repository is expected to be completed on or around May 17th, 2019.
 Please stay tuned for updates.**
 As of April 27th, we are about 35% of the way to bot distribution!